jettjaniak/chainscope/README.md

 # ChainScope

+This repository contains the datasets and evaluation questions for the [Chain-of-Thought Reasoning In The Wild Is Not Always Faithful](https://arxiv.org/abs/2503.08679) paper.

-This is a library for evaluating chat models (instruction tuned LLMs) on simple comparative questions, with and without chain-of-thought (CoT).
+In this library, we evaluate chat models (instruction tuned LLMs) on simple comparative questions, with and without chain-of-thought (CoT).
 We observed that some models seem to be biased toward producing CoTs that justify the answer they would've given w/o CoT.

 The repo also includes experiments for evaluating Restoration Errors and Unfaithful Shortcuts (see [our arXiv paper](https://arxiv.org/abs/2503.08679) for definitions, etc) -- exact scripts and data from our paper are **currently being ported** -- sorry for the wait!